esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

 + Identities should behave like ValueObjects concerning immutability, value equality and self-validation.
-+ NitroX DLC requires Identities to implement `nitrox.dlc.domain.types.Identity`.
++ NitroX DLC requires Identities to implement `io.domainlifecycles.domain.types.Identity`.
 + NitroX DLC currently only supports single-valued Identities, that means each Identity must have exactly one property carrying the Identities value.
 + We suggest implementing Identities as Java records (`java.lang.Record`) alongside with the Entity in an embedded manner.